BassardF/clock/README.md

 4. Under **"Build and deployment"**, ensure that **"Source"** is set to **"Deploy from a branch"**.
 5. Under **"Branch"**, confirm it's set to `gh-pages` and the folder is `/ (root)`.
 6. Click **"Save"** if you make any changes.
 It might take a few minutes for updates to propagate.

+## Design Philosophy

+Design is a core aspect of this project.
+The user interface should be intuitive, clean, and visually appealing.
+Particular attention will be paid to the aesthetics and responsiveness of the circular timer and the overall user experience.